Frobenius nonclassical hypersurfaces: Lower bounds on degree and Hermitian surfaces

 \begin{proof} A line $L$ is not transverse to the curve $C$ if and only if it passes through a singular point of $C$ or is the tangent line at a smooth point of $C$.
 We will compute an upper bound for the number of $\bF_q$-lines in each of the two categories.

-By \cite{Liu02}*{\S7.5, Proposition~5.4}, the number of singular points of a geometrically irreducible curve is at most $\frac{1}{2} (d-1)(d-2)$.
+Recall that the number of singular points of a geometrically integral plane curve is bounded by its arithmetic genus $\frac{1}{2} (d-1)(d-2)$.
 By hypothesis, each singular point of $C$ is \emph{not} defined over $\bF_q$.
-Thus, each singular point has at most one $\bF_q$-line passing through it, and this gives a total contribution of
+Thus, each singular point has at most one $\bF_q$-line passing through it, which gives a total contribution of at most

-many non-transverse $\bF_q$-lines passing through a singular point of $C$.
+many $\bF_q$-lines passing through a singular point of $C$.

 To estimate the number of tangent $\bF_q$-lines to $C$, note that the dual curve $C^{\ast}$ has degree at most $d(d-1)$.
 It follows that